J-Shahim/portfolio-webpage/src/assets/texts/nasa-project/model8.md

-# NASA Model 8
+# Housing-Top-Plate

-This is a generic description for NASA Model 8.
-Replace this text with specific details about the model as needed.
+Description for Housing-Top-Plate.
+Replace with details about this part.